timhagn/gatsby-background-image/CONTRIBUTING.md

 gatsby-dev --set-path-to-repo /your/path/to/your/fork/of/gatsby-background-image
 ```

-Afterwards, to copy both packages over into your `node_modules` run:
+Afterwards, to copy both packages over into your `node_modules` folder, run:

 ```
 gatsby-dev (--copy-all)